Major in biology

 We offer programs of study leading to bachelor's degrees in biology and marine biology.
 Both programs emphasize field and laboratory opportunities, so you will learn biology while studying living organisms.
 Our semi-rural campus and nearby coastal environments will be your living laboratories.

 You'll be prepared for careers in industry and government in areas such as animal biology, biotechnology, botany, cell biology, developmental biology, education, and medicine—or to pursue research in fields such as biomedicine, the environment, and marine science.
-Our curriculum will also prepare you for graduate study in biology, medicine, and other health professions.
+Our curriculum prepares you for graduate study in biology, medicine, and other health professions.
+We also offer teacher preparation for students who are interested in teaching biology at the middle or high school level.
+Learn more about teacher preparation.

 - marine biology